moe9195/RubberPhysics/README.md

-# RubberPhysics
+# Rubber Physics

-modelling rubber mechanics with python
+A collection of code for modelling the mechanical behaviour of elastomers.